 For more sewing inspiration read our guide to The Great British Sewing Bee to find everything you need to know about the next series.
 Oh and if you’re looking for your next sewing project then here’s some suggestions…

 Find out how to make a halter dress and get into making your own clothes.
 Feeling summery?
-Try our free Camisole and Jumpsuit Sewing Pattern.
+Try our camisole sewing pattern.
 If you’d like to have a go and making your own toys, check out our guide and discover how to make owl softies.